 Action ID Issue Actions & guidelines Responsibility Trigger / Catalyst for commencement Council Budget 1.
-Resid ent Assistance 1.1 Car / clothes- line / swimming pool covers Provision of these items based upon selection criteria during times of high population occupancy Council For residents within 500 m of a camp that has > 20,000 FFs Subject to grants and other funding 1.2 Access to gurney / water cleaners to remove bat excrement Access provided only when trigger reached Council For residents within 500 m of a camp that has > 50,000 FFs Subject to grants and other funding 1.3 Subsidy support for affected residents to install double glazed windows or air- conditioners Access provided only when trigger reached Council For residents within 500 m of a camp that has > 50,000 FFs Subject to grants and other funding
+Resid 1.
+Resident Assistance 1.1 Car / clothes-line / swimming pool covers Provision of these items based upon selection criteria during times of high population occupancy Council For residents within 500 m of a camp that has > 20,000 FFs Subject to grants and other funding 1.2 Access to gurney / water cleaners to remove bat excrement Access provided only when trigger reached Council For residents within 500 m of a camp that has > 50,000 FFs Subject to grants and other funding